 Michael joined Watsi on January 5th, 2015.
-Seven years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,300 miles to support Thidar, a hardworking mother from Burma, to undergo surgery to treat an infection.
+Eight years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,500 miles to support Hosea, a entrepreneurial 21 year old student from Kenya, to fund fracture repair surgery.